parkverdict

 Minute Man National Historical Park

 A three mast tall ship on the water under a blue sky with red brick buildings on the shore.
-59WORTH IT NPS Photo / Robert Grant
+59GOOD RANGE NPS Photo / Robert Grant

 National Historical Park · MA